kylerove/pediatricurologybook/_chapters/01-05_prenatal-diagnosis-of-urologic-anomalies-and-antenatal-surgery.md

 ### Upper Urinary Tract Dilation

-Hydronephrosis is detected in 1--5% of prenatal ultrasounds.{% cite swenson2015a --file 01-05 %} Upper urinary tract dilation needs to be taken into consideration with other findings, such as the appearance of the renal parenchyma, amniotic fluid volume, ureteral dilation, or the appearance of the fetal bladder and urethral dilation,{% cite mure2008a mouriquand2001a --file 01-05 %} The three most common anomalies related to prenatal upper tract dilation are ureteropelvic junction (UPJ) abnormalities, ureterovesical junction (UVJ) abnormalities, and vesicoureteral reflux (VUR).
+Hydronephrosis is detected in 1--5% of prenatal ultrasounds.{% cite swenson2015a --file 01-05 %} Upper urinary tract dilation needs to be taken into consideration with other findings, such as the appearance of the renal parenchyma, amniotic fluid volume, ureteral dilation, or the appearance of the fetal bladder and urethral dilation.{% cite mure2008a mouriquand2001a --file 01-05 %} The three most common anomalies related to prenatal upper tract dilation are ureteropelvic junction (UPJ) abnormalities, ureterovesical junction (UVJ) abnormalities, and vesicoureteral reflux (VUR).

 ### Hydronephrosis Grading Systems